 A conflict of interest exists whenever there is a situation in which an evaluation team member, advisor or consultant may have a financial or other interest or prejudice through current or past association or relationship with any responding offeror.
-Any individual who believes a potential conflict of interest exists must inform the Director of Purchasing immediately.
-The Director of Director of Purchasing will contact the Corporation Counsel's Office for an opinion if he deems it necessary to do so.
+Any individual who believes a potential conflict of interest exists must inform Purchasing immediately.
+The Purchasing Agent will contact the Corporation Counsel's Office for an opinion if the Purchasing Agent deems it necessary to do so.